sriramsa/gosiege/README.md

 1. **GoSiege service daemon**
 Main daemon that spins up the siege tool.
 Is made of a set of goroutines(threads) that do a set of operations.
-Also listens to local http port for incoming commands for administration
+Also listens to local http port for incoming commands for administration.
 2. **Admin Web UI**
-Administration UI running on NodeJS that provides interface to Add, Remove or Update Siege sessions
+Administration UI running on NodeJS that provides interface to Add, Remove or Update Siege sessions.
 3. **gosiege** command line tool
-A command line tool that can do all that the Admin UI can do
+A command line tool that can do all that the Admin UI can do.

 #### Design Decisions
 Initial versions will be provided as **Docker** containers.
 Each docker container will